 Action Comics #15

 Pencillers: Brad Walker & Rags Morales

 Inkers: Andrew Hennessy & Mark Propst

 Colourist: Brad Anderson

 Letterer: Steve Wands

-Alice W. Castle is a writer and critic often seen writing for websites like Multiversity, as well as for her Patreon subscribers – you can pledge here!
-You can also find her on Twitter here!
+August Dawn is a writer and critic often seen writing for websites like Multiversity, as well as for their Patreon subscribers – you can pledge here!
+You can also find them on Twitter here!

 This post was made possible thanks to the Shelfdust Patreon!
 To find out more,head to our Patreon page here!